-'''

-1. rec cilkified(int a, int b, int n)
+1. rec_cilkified(double a, double b, int n)

-'''

 This will evaluate the inner product recursively, by splitting each array into two at each stage of the recursion and adding the partial sums at the end.
 You should switch to a sequential execution when the subarray sizes become smaller than a threshold called coarseness.
 Here is a picture of the calculation: